“It is not the absence of risk that determines a program’s success but the manner in which risk is identified and managed”

 Transferor of Knowledge

 As a result of researching, scenario analysis and awareness level of risk managers, it is their duty to be teachers and transfer relevant knowledge of the subject to all staff in the bank.
 Knowledge shared is like “agape love”.
 It is protective, preventative, devotional, and all other benefits there are that makes a group have a sense of belongingness.
 In short, it shows that you care for all.
 Lack of knowledge sharing is like a teacher who does not teach well, but revels in the failure of his or her students.
 Every man’s success is in the hands of another.
 You would be able to achieve success by helping to solve problems of those who are in need.
-It is said that a problem shared is a problem halved.
-One can liken the role of the risk manager to an evangelist.
 You will be surprised that staff who do not work directly with the risk manager may gravitate towards him or her for problem solving in an informal way.
 The risk manager who works closely with the identified “Risk Champions” in the various units and departments will find him or herself working as a team with a united purpose, thereby reducing any knowledge gaps.

 Be Independent – “Don’t always be a yes man”